thibaud-c/Graz_402.424/lab_04/README.md

 WHERE latitude IS NULL OR longitude IS NULL; -- 🦫
 ```

 It seems that everything is alright.
 Now we will use the `UPDATE` command to set the values of the `geometry` column based on the `latitude` and `longitude` columns.
-We will use the `ST_SetSRID` and `ST_MakePoint` functions to create a point geometry from the latitude and longitude values.
+The `ST_SetSRID` function sets the spatial reference identifier (SRID) for the geometry, and the `ST_MakePoint` function creates a point geometry from the given coordinates.
+The SRID 4326 is used for the WGS 84 coordinate reference system, which is commonly used for geographic data. <br>
+The SRID in SQL is corresponding to the EPSG code

 ```sql
 UPDATE population pop